MicrosoftDocs/bot-docs/articles/bot-framework-azure-getstarted.md

 > * [Azure Bot Service](bot-framework-azure-getstarted.md)
 >

-The Azure Bot Service can accelerate the process of developing a bot by providing an integrated environment that is purpose-built for bot development.
+The Azure Bot Service accelerates the process of developing a bot by providing an integrated environment that is purpose-built for bot development.
 In this tutorial, we'll walk through the process of creating and testing a bot by using the Azure Bot Service.